humanmade/altis-analytics/docs/google-tag-manager/remarketing.md

 In the GA admin section:

-1. select "Audience Definitions" and then the "Audiences" sub option
+1. Select "Audience Definitions" and then the "Audiences" sub option
-2. follow the steps there to enable remarketing.
-A default "All users" audience will be created for you. - 3.
-Click the blue "Enable" button
+2. Follow the steps there to enable remarketing.
+A default "All users" audience will be created for you.
+3. Click the blue "Enable" button

 The Audiences page will now show you a list of your audiences, and you can create new audiences here based many facets including: